open-telemetry/semantic-conventions/docs/attributes-registry/db.md

 Even though parameterized query text can potentially have sensitive data, by using a parameterized query the user is giving a strong signal that any sensitive data will be passed as parameter values, and the benefit to observability of capturing the static part of the query text by default outweighs the risk.
 This attribute has stability level RELEASE CANDIDATE.

+**[8] `db.record.id`:** This can be also the ID of the vector, in case of vector database.

-**[8] `db.response.status_code`:** The status code returned by the database.
+**[9] `db.response.status_code`:** The status code returned by the database.
 Usually it represents an error code, but may also represent partial success, warning, or differentiate between various types of successful outcomes.
 Semantic conventions for individual database systems SHOULD document what `db.response.status_code` means in the context of that system.
 This attribute has stability level RELEASE CANDIDATE.

-**[9] `db.system`:** The actual DBMS may differ from the one identified by the client.
+**[10] `db.system`:** The actual DBMS may differ from the one identified by the client.
 For example, when using PostgreSQL client libraries to connect to a CockroachDB, the `db.system` is set to `postgresql` based on the instrumentation's best knowledge.
 This attribute has stability level RELEASE CANDIDATE.

 ---